Thredbo: Thredbo Top Station (AWS)

 The Thredbo Top Station (AWS) is significantly colder than the village and includes some of the lowest temperatures recorded in Australia, including a daily maximum of -6.9 °C on 9 July 1978.
-Of mainland Australian sites only the Victorian peak of Mount Hotham is colder, which is lower in elevation but more exposed than Thredbo.
+Of mainland Australian sites only the Victorian peak of Mount Hotham is colder by mean maxima, which is lower in elevation but further south-west than Thredbo.
 On average, the Top Station receives 56.9 snowy days annually, falling in any month of the year.

 According to Köppen, Thredbo Top Station would fit the criteria of having a Subpolar oceanic climate (Cfc); one with short, cool summers and long, cold winters.
 It is bordering on a Subarctic climate (Dfc), as the mean temperature in its coolest month approaches -3 C.

 On 3 February 2023, Thredbo Top Station reached a maximum of just 0.1 C — its coldest on record for the height of summer.
 The coldest maximum temperature for any summer month was -1.0 C on 2 December 2019.
 Temperature records commenced in 1966 at Thredbo AWS.